es7s/holms/README.md

                             grouping by code point category instead, while doing it thrice ('-ggg') makes the app group the input by super categories.
-      -o, --oneline         Remove all newline characters (0x0a LINE FEED) from the output.
       -f, --format          Comma-separated list of columns to show (order is preserved).
 Run 'holms format' to see the details.
       -n, --names           Display names instead of abbreviations.
 Affects `cat`